ENG517/DITA-Topics/ravindranh/README.md

 ## How did you overcome those pain points?

 I overcame the pain points by keeping the steps concise, structuring the DITA workflow to clearly separate the primary tasks from pre-conditions, and background info.
-I also leveraged DITA elements such as <ul>, <li>, <stepxmp>, and <postreq> tags to ensure no information was left out.
-With the help of the <uicontrol> tag, I also made sure that I wasnt compromising on the visual quality of the webpage while transalting the content into DITA structure.
+I also leveraged DITA elements such as list, step example, and post req tags to ensure no information was left out.
+With the help of the UI control tag, I also made sure that I wasnt compromising on the visual quality of the webpage while transalting the content into DITA structure.